Confessing to my Family

 “This is what my blog is all about.
 I blog about my journey to get out of debt and embracing minimalism.
 I put my monthly budget on there, I share my results, and I lay everything out for the world to see.”

 Finally, my dad said, “Kayla, I’m so glad you told us about this and I’m proud of you for recognizing your debt before it became a problem like XXX (relative) has.”

 That’s pretty much how it went down.
 Boy was I nervous to confess.
 I still haven’t given them the blog address, but I think the time is coming now that they are in the know about my debt.

-I do feel relieved that they know and now I can express more of my feelings out loud instead of holding them in all the time.
+Relief flooded me now that they know about my debt.
+Now I can express more of my feelings out loud instead of holding them in all the time.
 I was scared that my parents would be mad, upset, or disappointed in me for my financial mess, but instead they congratulated me for recognizing it and taking control.
 In fact, my dad suggested that I help them and my brother set up budgets of their own!

 Don’t worry, I don’t want to be so involved in their finances that it messes up our relationship.
 I just want to provide them with all the knowledge I’ve gained over the past year(ish) and the knowledge I’m bound to learn as 2015 progresses too.

 When was the last time you did something that scared you?

 Latest posts by Kayla (see all)

 - Money Fail: I Forgot to Cancel an Automatic Subscription - January 16, 2017